nnzine/inspos/content-exploration/not-random-commented.md

 > - *have the lengths of some parts be randomly generated*
 > - *have the seed of a sequence be randomly generated*
 > - *use `math.randomseed(os.time())` for a predicateble seeds*
-> - *have the sequence re-generate themselves randomly after they've looped*
+> - *have the sequence re-generate themselves randomly after they've looped for unpredictable mayhem*
 >
 > *we could host solutions to those in a github repo if people get stuck*